ProzorroUKR/openprocurement.api/docs/source/development/dps_long_short.rst

         {
           "location": "body",
           "name": "data",
-          "description": "Can't add complaint as procedure doesn't have complaintPeriod" }
+          "description": "Can't add complaint as it is forbidden by configuration" }
       ]
     }